Pattaya, Thailand - Things to Do in Pattaya

 Nong Nooch Tropical Garden

-Discover this award-winning botanical garden spanning 500 acres, featuring themed gardens, cultural shows, and elephant demonstrations.
-The beautifully landscaped grounds include French gardens, cactus gardens, orchid nurseries, and traditional Thai architecture.
-Daily cultural performances showcase Thai dance, martial arts, and elephant shows.
+Nong Nooch Garden spans 500 acres.
+The landscaped grounds include French gardens, cactus gardens, orchid nurseries, and traditional Thai architecture spread across the award-winning botanical space.
+Daily performances showcase Thai dance, martial arts, and elephant demonstrations—arrive early to see everything.
+Worth the full day.

 Booking Tip: Standard admission costs 500 THB for adults, with combo tickets including cultural shows for 700 THB.
 Visit during weekdays for smaller crowds and book half-day tours with hotel transfers for 800-1,200 THB.
 The garden is best visited in the morning when it's cooler and animals are more active.